Caroleq/caroleq.github.io/_posts/2026-01-26-Compressor.md

 - voltage range - I assumed that voltage range will fit into range from -1V to +1V.
 I picked this range, because the peak-to-peak voltage measured on my PC was almost 2V.
 - frequencies range - humans are able to hear sounds in a frequency range from about 10Hz to 20kHz.
 Therefore I assumed that frequencies of input signal would be in a range 10Hz-20kHz.

-Assumption for the amplifier or other device connected to the compressor:
+Assumption for the amplifier or other device connected to the compressor's output:
-- input impedance - TODO
+- input impedance - minimum 1kΩ
-- accepted voltage range
+- accepts voltage range 5V peak-to-peak

 ## 2. Requirements
 Following parameters were the required to be present for the compressor:
-- release
+- release - from 1ms to 1s (later I had to modify the requirement)
-- attack
+- attack - from 0ms to 100ms
 - ratio
 - threshold
 - soft knee and hard knee
 - amplifier for compressed signal
 I did not specify ranges of values for release, attack, ratio, threshold and amplifier, because my attitude was that I want a minimalistic working device.

-- maximum output voltage - around 2.5V (TODO: check)
+Other requirements:
-- output impedance - TODO: NEEDED?
+- maximum output voltage - around 5V peak-to-peak

-- release - from 1ms to 1s (later I had to modify the requirement)
+- output impedance slightly greater than 0 (10Ω-60Ω)
-- attack - from 0ms to 100ms
+- the input can accept signal of relatively big impedance, say 1kΩ

 ## 3. Resources
 My design is heavily based on the compressor design presented in these YouTube videos:
 - [Designing a simple audio compressor from scratch](https://www.youtube.com/watch?v=Wag-yTyAxPA)
 - [Designing a production-ready audio compressor](https://www.youtube.com/watch?v=OMeKERW1E60)

-I also used the following articles (todo: po co) :
+I also used the following articles:
 - [Analog Compressor Design](https://web.archive.org/web/20250326195231/https://mattrottinghaus.com/2017/07/20/analog-compressor-design/)
 - [More op-amp circuits](https://www.physics.udel.edu/~nowak/phys645/More_opamp_circuits.htm)